drivet/website/content/blog/food/negroni.md

 though you need a decent whiskey for this to work.
 Or maybe I just like whiskey.

+In any case, there's quite a lot of room for experimentation here.
+Have fun!

 [1]: https://en.wikipedia.org/wiki/The_Fine_Art_of_Mixing_Drinks
 [2]: https://en.wikipedia.org/wiki/Negroni